robrich/es6-the-language-and-the-tools-workshop/04.hello-sourcemap/README.md

 Since we're not using a real web server, we shim the file path to `file://...` so the browser can load it correctly.

-2. We're using `.babelrc` to specify the babel presets instead of the `presets` section in `webpack.config.js`.
-Either is fine, and they produce identical results.
-The benefit of a `.babelrc` is other tools that use babel like linting tools will also use these presets.

 Try it out
 ----------